grumpyjames/birding-almanac/features/a-200-bird-year/part-07-suffolk.md

 #### Minsmere

 The next morning, we split into two teams; one is heading to Minsmere, the other is going shopping.
-The Minsmere team is Emma, Dad and I. The best bird we see is, in fact, just outside the reserve - there's a Glossy Ibis bimbling around in the fields just before the road-with-the-terrifying-bumps in.
+The Minsmere team is AB2, Dad and I. The best bird we see is, in fact, just outside the reserve - there's a Glossy Ibis bimbling around in the fields just before the road-with-the-terrifying-bumps in.